Diet for histamine intolerance

 Histamine is one of many biogenic amines.
 It is found in many foods and histamine itself performs important functions as an important messenger substance in the body.

 I would like to point out here that a reduced intake or avoidance of histamine-rich foods is very important, especially in the case of leaky gut syndrome, as otherwise there is an increased transfer of histamine into the portal blood.
-If the intestinal barrier is intact, a reduction in histamine-rich foods is usually not as effective therapeutically.
+If the intestinal barrier is intact, a reduction in histamine-rich foods is usually not absolutely necessary for therapeutic purposes.

 Symptoms of histamine intolerance